331Dala/chatbot_proj/README.md

 # chatbot_proj

-A python machine learning chatbot.
+A python pytorch-chatbot.
+It based on intents.